BishopFox/badPods/manifests/hostipc/README.md

 # Post exploitation

-## Inspect /dev/shm - Look for any files in this shared memory location.
+## Inspect /dev/shm - Look for any files in this shared memory location

 For a super simple POC, I have created a secret file in /dev/shm on the worker node"
 ```